JasonEtco/jasonet.co/src/pages/posts/on-lurking.md

 However, this comes with serious side-benefits.
 My being tapped into the company-wide deluge of information means that I know a little bit about a lot of projects.
 In my own work, I can say "Hey we want to implement this thing, but this other team is working on something similar.
 Maybe we should chat?"
 And it has exponentially positive effects - every channel I lurk in gives me more information to both collect and share.

+It's a superpower, where you know more simply by listening more.

 ## How to make people like you

 First of all, hell if I know.
 But I think I'm good at building relationships, especially over Slack, by lurking selectively and being supportive.
 Remember my primary reason for lurking - because the work that others are doing is _amazing_.